endersonrufino/doom-fire/README.md

 # Doom Fire

-the flames were made using only pure javascript
+> the flames were made using only pure javascript

-> done from the tutorial: [@filipedeschamps] (https://github.com/filipedeschamps)

 ![](doom-fire.gif)